About the Club

 Club Session Details

-Typically, we have up to 6 sessions per week, with dates and times varying from year to year.
+Typically, we have up to 6 sessions per week, with exact days and times varying from year to year.
 Full details of our current session times and more information about our club can be found on our website.
-We also use an online archery club record keeping software called archr to enable people to sign up to competitions and track scores.
+We also use an online archery club record keeping software called archr to enable people to sign up to sessions and competitions, and track scores.
 We ask that, if possible, you arrive promptly for the start of session to help us set up.

 Our sessions are held in the Westwood Games Hall during Terms 1 and 2, and then outside on Varsity Field during Term 3.
 We also shoot during the university holidays because we have a significant number of postgraduate students among our members.